15 Traits of Adult Children of Narcissists: How To Reclaim Your Happiness after Emotional Abuse

 Rebuilding self-esteem is a vital component of the healing journey for Adult Children of Narcissists.
 It involves challenging deeply ingrained patterns of negative self-talk, self-doubt, and self-criticism.

-By developing self-compassion and practicing mental self-care, these individuals can begin to cultivate a healthy sense of self-worth.
+By developing self-compassion and practicing mental self-care, you can begin to cultivate a healthy sense of self-worth.

 Part of the healing journey is about reclaiming and rediscovering one’s identity.
 This can involve exploring personal interests and hobbies that were previously suppressed by the narcissistic parent.